 Life within boundaries is hard and painful, no matter how sophisticated and safe it is.
-I always wonder why schools, offices and sometimes even a home is felt so stressful and pressurised, because, it confines us within boundaries with specific regulations.
+I always wonder why schools, offices, and sometimes even a home is felt so stressed and pressurised, because, it confines us within boundaries with specific regulations.
 Imagine, how this would emotionally affect an animal or bird being caged in a Zoo.
-They are fed, medicated and well taken care off by professionals but still they suffer, suffer from not being free.
+They are fed, medicated, and well taken care of by professionals but still, they suffer, suffer from not being free.
 Life in Zoo is tough and challenging.
-Zoo visit has always been a guilt experience for me.
-During all my visits, I always feel a great sense of sorrow from animals irrespective of their size or habitat.
-I sensed them feeling lonely, bored, lazy, frightened and lost.
+Zoo visit has always been a guilty experience for me.
+During my visits, I always feel great sorrow for animals irrespective of their size or habitat.
+I sensed them feeling lonely, bored, lazy, frightened, and lost.
 I have also noticed how some of the gigantic animals have squeezed themselves within narrow spaces.
-I have painfully witnessed Cheetah and Zebras those never run, restless Jaguar juggling within a glass fenced cage in a single tree.
-Lions and Tigers sitting or yawning with absolutely nothing to do except waiting for next meal time.
-Thousands of people visit and enjoy the Zoo everyday around the world without realizing how cruel it is to be in a cage or confined within boundaries.
-In my opinion, Zoo is yet another example of human exploitation and selfishness imposed on wild life.
-The objective of this body of work is to capture and depict the melancholy of these wonderful animals those are unfortunately destined to live in a Zoo.
-Some of these animals pictured in this project are no longer alive now and their offspring have never experience a forest, freedom and most probably never will.
+I have painfully witnessed Cheetah and Zebras that never run, and restless Jaguar juggling within a glass-fenced cage in a single tree.
+Lions and Tigers sit or yawn with nothing to do except wait for the next meal.
+Thousands of people visit and enjoy the Zoo every day around the world without realizing how cruel it is to be in a cage or confined within boundaries.
+In my opinion, Zoo is yet another example of human exploitation and selfishness imposed on wildlife.
+This body of work aims to capture and depict the melancholy of these wonderful animals that unfortunately are destined to live in a Zoo.
+Some of these animals pictured in this project are no longer alive now and their offspring have never experienced a forest, freedom and most probably never will.